 WHY IS MY RUG MOVING ON MY CARPET?

 If you have a rug on carpet with no furniture you may find it tends to 'walk' around your room.
 This is usually because of people walking around on the rug, pressing it into the carpet, and then as the carpet (which is stretched tightly in place) straightens back out it moves the rug slightly from where it was.
+This also causes some ripples in the rug.
 Please remember, if you have a very thin rug and a very thick carpet and underlay, even ply or rug-stoppers may not solve the problem.
 If that is the case you may need to upgrade to a thicker quality rug.

 WHY ARE HAND-MADE RUGS SO SPECIAL?